danielmartin0/PlanetsLib/README.md

             * This tracks `heating_energy` and only appears if defined.
     * All such tooltips are added in `data-final-fixes`.
 * Biolab inputs
-    * Because modders often forget about the Biolab, PlanetsLib mirrors all science packs from the vanilla lab to the Biolab in `data-final-fixes`.
+    * Because modders often forget about the Biolab when adding a new science pack, PlanetsLib mirrors all science packs from the vanilla lab to the Biolab in `data-final-fixes`.
-* Centrifuge fluid inputs
+* Centrifuge entity improvements
-    * PlanetsLib adjusts the centrifuge entity to have an input and output fluidbox (or two of each if the mod setting `PlanetsLib-enable-additional-centrifuge-fluidboxes` is enabled).
+    * This entity is given an input and an output fluidbox (or two of each if the mod setting `PlanetsLib-enable-additional-centrifuge-fluidboxes` is enabled).
+    * Also, the graphics of the working glow are improved so that it naturally glows different colors depending on the recipe.

 # API documentation